Colonia Suiza: Commercial activity

 It has places to spend the night and restaurants that offer services to tourists who visit the region.
 The preparation of a meal called curanto stands out, originating in the south of Chile and Argentina, in which the food is cooked in a hole dug in the ground, filled with hot stones.
 There is also exploitation of small crops of raspberries and fruits from cold climates.

 Population

-It has increased 150 in 2010 which represents an increase of 74% compared to the 86 of the previous census.
+It has increased to 150 in 2010 which represents an increase of 74% compared to the 86 of the previous census.